The development setup¶

 Code checks and unit tests¶

-Before you check in your code into git, always run the static checkers and unit tests:
+Before you check in your code into git, always run the static linters and style checkers:

 If you have more than one CPU core and want to speed up the test suite, you can run